 BCAR is important to A.M.
 Best's evaluation of both absolute and relative capital strength.
-Consistent with standards embedded within the BCAR model, it's expected that well-managed and highly rated companies will maintain capitalization levels in excess of the minimum amounts required to support their current ratings.
+Consistent with standards embedded within the BCAR model, it's expected that wellmanaged and highly rated companies will maintain risk-adjusted capitalization levels in excess of the amounts indicated by the guidelines to support their current ratings.